 Student and Academic Services

-The University of New Hampshire has made a commitment to provide students an innovative, high-quality, coherent, and integrated educational experience.
-This commitment challenges us to create a learning environment that offers students the greatest opportunity to grow and to test the relevance and the effectiveness of what they are learning.
+The University of New Hampshire is committed to providing our students with an innovative, high-quality, coherent, and integrated educational experience.
+Fulfilling this commitment requires us to create a learning environment that offers students the greatest opportunity to grow and to test the relevance and the effectiveness of what they are learning.
 Such an approach to higher education also requires that we provide the support and direction necessary for the success of students’ endeavors.

-The Division of Student and Academic Services seeks to forge integral links between the academic and non-academic aspects of students' lives, to create better connections between curriculum and co-curricular experiences, and to foster high expectations for academic and personal excellence for all students.
-The focus of this division is on assisting students to be successful at UNH, contributing to a process of intellectual, personal, and social development that produces graduates who are well educated, well adjusted, and prepared to realize their goals and to contribute to their communities and society with intellect, professional competence, social awareness, the capacity for effective civic engagement, and respect and understanding for the diversity of people and the world around them.
+The Division of Student and Academic Services forges integral links between the academic and non-academic aspects of students' lives, creates better connections between the curriculum and co-curricular experiences, and fosters high expectations for academic and personal excellence for all students.
+The focus of this division is on assisting students to be successful at UNH, contributing to a process of intellectual, personal, and social development that produces graduates who are well educated, well adjusted, and prepared to realize their goals and to contribute to their communities and society with knowledge, professional competence, social awareness, the capacity for effective civic engagement, and respect and understanding for the diversity of people and the world around them.

-The Office of the Vice President for Student and Academic Services provides students with information and assistance in problem resolution.
+The Office of the Vice President for Student and Academic Services provides students with information, direction, and assistance in problem resolution.
 For more information or assistance, call the office at (603) 862-2053.